 Solution: Install a new fibre core network and replace old networking equipment

 We replaced the core switches with three 16-port fibre switches connecting to eight other standard switches.
 All of the backbone was now fibre connected, and we found an immediate increase in network speed and higher throughput capability.

 Problem: Faulty perimeter security with Boom Gates

 The main entry boom gate, essentially the security entry point to the mining site, would stop working at consistent intervals.

 Solution: Install network and switch to monitor and control gate

 Our solution was to install a networking switch and cable the gate into the main network.
 This provided a reliable network to the boom gate, which fixed all the communications with it and in turn fixed the security and entry.

 Solution: Install commercial large panels and NUC PC’s

 Smile IT were asked to recommend a better setup than the current projectors.
 Our client provides a large amount of training and safety information communication, which is critical to their business.
 We installed five large commercial Sony Panels across the site, each with a dedicated micro-PC providing source to the panel.
 Additionally, we installed Air Parrot software to allow for screen mirroring and session recording.

 To conclude, our client has been extremely happy with the improvements we made to their IT, Infrastructure and Telecoms.
 We continue to manage their IT for them and have built a solid working relationship based on trust and good communications.
-To experience the Smile IT difference yourself, get in touch with one of our team members today.
+If you’re looking for Managed IT Services for a Mining Corporation, get in touch with Smile IT today.
 We’d love to help out!